 A excerpt from a draft manuscript

 The common perception of later life is that it is populated with sad and lonely people.
 Paul McCartney’s song, Eleanor Rigby, was written in 1966 and it captures one of our deepest fears.
-“Father McKenzie darning his socks in the night, when there’s nobody there.
-What does he care?” conjures up the isolation and hopelessness that is often associated with later life.
+“Father McKenzie darning his socks in the night, when there’s nobody there” conjures up the isolation and hopelessness that is often associated with later life.

 Many of the baby-boomers who sang along to that chorus all those decades ago are now approaching later life themselves.
 Most of us dread the thought of such a tragic ending to life.
 We see older people struggling and wonder what it must be like to be them.
 What will it be like for me?
 In the face of old age, many people feel that there is nothing they can do.
-They feel helpless.
-So, understandably, they don’t like to think about it.
-There is plenty to be getting on with and there are a thousand distractions, so why think too much about a distressing future?
+They feel helpless, so avoid thinking about it.

-If we believe that ageing is about diminishment and suffering, then there is a strong chance that we will not age well.
+If you believe that ageing is about diminishment and suffering, then there is a strong chance that you will not age well.
 But what if there was another story?
-What if we could change the belief?
+What if you could change the belief?
 Of course, it’s natural to have concerns about growing older especially in our 50s, 60s and 70s.
 But we are not powerless.
 Far from it.
-We can transform our fears of ageing into a powerful life-force.
-We can tap into an inner power and access courage and wisdom that we never knew we had.
+Some people come into their own as they age, others become depressed.
+Take the story of Ann and Charlotte, for example;